buape/kiai-legal/TOS.md

      - If you are a premium user (via user or guild premium) and you use the custom rank card background feature of the Bot, we store the image you uploaded to our servers for the purpose of displaying it on the rank card.
 This image is stored indefinitely until deleted from our servers by you or by us via the appropriate command.

      - We do not access or store emails or phone numbers for our Discord bot users.

+     - We do not store or parse messages from any users, except for other bots that provide logging data that we scrape.
+We do not access any messages sent by users, only bot messages, and they are not stored in our database.

    5.3.
 Data Retention: All data relating to the XP and leveling of a guild or user is kept for 30 days after a guild has been removed from the bot, at which point it will be cleared from our database.